TheDoctorJ/CTR-GCN/README.md

+# This is a fork of CTR-GCN, please see below for info.

 # CTR-GCN
 This repo is the official implementation for [Channel-wise Topology Refinement Graph Convolution for Skeleton-Based Action Recognition](https://arxiv.org/abs/2107.12213).
 The paper is accepted to ICCV2021.